FlooflesDev/portainer-stack-redeploy-action/README.md

-# Portainer stack redeploy action
+# Portainer Stack Redeploy Action

 This action allows you to update the stack with pull new images if you can't use webhooks.
 For example, in Portainer Community Edition.